JollyToday/GhostCut_Remake_Video/README_en.md

 ### Tips: What factors are related to the quality of deduplicate and the approval of dou + and vermicelli?
-The quality of deduplicate is generally related to the level of the account, the popularity of the material, and the time of re-creation
+The quality of deduplicate is generally related to the level of the account, the popularity of the material, and the time of remaker
 - The level of the published account itself needs to be of high quality.
 The newer the account and the account that has been risk controlled by the platform, the higher the requirement for deduplicate degree.
 - The more popular the material, if it comes from popular or celebrity materials, the higher the requirement for deduplicating the material.
 - The closer the time, such as the hottest material of the day, the higher the requirement for deduplicate.